Learn about the process of deploying updates to supergraphs

-In GraphOS, a launch represents the complete process of making a set of updates to a supergraph, usually initiated by changes to one of its subgraphs.
+In GraphOS, a launch represents the complete process of applying a set of updates to a supergraph.
+Launches are usually triggered by making changes to one of your published subgraph schemas.

 - Adding, removing, or modifying types and fields in a subgraph schema